yuanqing/create-figma-plugin/docs/utilities.md

 ### getSceneNodeById&lt;Node&gt;(id)

-Returns `SceneNode` in the current document with the given `id`.
-This is a convenience function that wraps the [`figma.getNodeById`](https://www.figma.com/plugin-docs/api/figma/#getnodebyid) function.
+Returns the `SceneNode` in the current document with the given `id`.
+This is a convenience function that wraps the [`figma.getNodeById`](https://figma.com/plugin-docs/api/figma/#getnodebyid) function.

 ***Type parameters***